Judge says NYC can't let noncitizens vote in city elections - NewsBreak

 The law’s supporters said it gave an electoral voice to many people who have made a home in the city and pay taxes to it but face tough paths to citizenship.
 New York GOP Chair Nick Langworthy and several Republican elected officials said the law violated provisions in the state constitution and state election law that specifically confer voting rights on citizens.

-“Though voting is a right that so many citizens take for granted, the City of New York cannot ‘obviate’ the restrictions imposed by the Constitution," Porzio wrote.
+“Though voting is a right that so many citizens take for granted, the City of New York cannot ‘obviate’ the restrictions imposed by the Constitution," wrote Porzio, whose court is on Staten Island.
 His ruling blocks the city from registering potentially more than 800,000 new voters without U.S. citizenship.

 The city said it was considering next steps.